RosboneMako/MakoOD/README.md

 Since it is assumed this VST will be used in front of other amp sims, a noise gate was added to reduce the number of VST stages required.

 There is also a MIX knob that lets the user mix in some cleaner sound to the distorted sound.
 Just another thing to give the user as many options as possible to create the sound they want.
+Since that is the whole point of this demo, create something that is NOT the norm.
+You may be the next best effect coder so get started.

+# JUCE RELATED STUFF<br />
 BACKGROUND IMAGE
 This VST uses a custem made background image.
 The file is included in the ZIP.
 Any images must be added to the PROJUCER project file so they can be embedded into the C++ project.
 In the Editor PAINT function, the background can be skipped and a normal UI drawing section used.